Health Economics and Decision Modelling MSc

 Your career

-- health economics consultancies that conduct health technology assessment projects for governments, reimbursement agencies and other clients outside of academia
+- Health economics consultancies – Conducting health technology assessment (HTA) projects for governments, reimbursement agencies, and private-sector clients.

-- government and other health policy organisations such as the National Institute for Health and Care Excellence (NICE)
+- Government and health policy organisations – Supporting decision-making in agencies such as the National Institute for Health and Care Excellence (NICE) and global HTA bodies that evaluate the effectiveness and cost-effectiveness of new healthcare interventions.

 Student profiles